SupeR19902/x720/README.md

  * Can use network bonding to double network card (doubles the speed with speedtest-cli on a pi 3b)

 ##### Conclusion #####

+Do not buy unless you known what you are doing and have considered the work arounds...

 #### Make evironment great again! ####